[Case Study Off Road México]

 I organized the services into three main areas (Automotive, Corporate, and Activations).

-Friction: Stakeholders requested a structure that clearly communicated the company’s key business divisions.
+Friction: Stakeholders requested a structure that communicated key divisions of the business.

 Impact: Simplified reading and improved navigation by relevance.